HOUSE JOURNAL

 REMARKS ORDERED PRINTED

-Representative Money moved to print remarks by Representative Tinderholt, Toth, Schatzline, J. Garcia, J. Jones, Morales Shaw, Harrison, and Dutton.
+Representative Money moved to print remarks by Representatives Tinderholt, Toth, Schatzline, J. Garcia, J. Jones, Morales Shaw, Harrison, and Dutton.

 (Speaker in the chair)